ravencats111/stats220/content/assignments/assignment3.md

 -   DO NOT share any of your ideas on Piazza or other venues.
--   Hadley Wickham’s ([grading rubric](http://stat405.had.co.nz/homework/rubric.pdf)) will be adapted for grading this section.
+-   Hadley Wickham’s ([grading rubric](http://stat405.had.co.nz/homework/rubric.pdf)) will be adapted for marking this section.